Horse Bit Parts & Mouth Anatomy Guide

 Lips

 The horse's lips are a prehensile body part that aids them with pulling food into their mouth.
 Horse bits sit in the corner of the mouth and create pressure along the lips' sensitive tissue when engaged.
-A factor to consider when using a bit with lip pressure is that lips can move, and because of their sensitivity, they can be injured easily.
+A factor to consider when using a bit with lip pressure is that lips can move and easily be injured because of their sensitivity.

 Palate

 The roof of the horse's mouth is called the palate.
 Bits that utilize palate pressure work off of the hard palate, which separates the mouth from the nasal cavity and is responsible for aiding in the mastication of food.
 When a bit with palate pressure is engaged, it rotates off the tongue and into the hard palate.
-Bits with high ports, correction bits, and spade bits typically work off of palate pressure.
+Correction bits, spade bits, and bits with high ports typically work off of palate pressure.

 Chin Groove